 Jack of all trades

 The Touch is ostensibly a music player, but that's just one of its many talents.
 It boasts all the usual stuff found on previous versions, such as built-in Bluetooth 4.1, Wi-Fi, AirPlay, Siri, Maps and Safari, as well as free apps like iMovie, GarageBand and Pages.

 When you're within range of a Wi-Fi router, the world is your oyster.
 Three times faster than previous versions, the web connection lets you download stuff from the App Store or take advantage of Apple Music, which is available through the Music app.

 It's a real pleasure to browse Apple Music's extensive library and curated playlists on this dinky device's crisp four-inch screen.
 Any music you've uploaded onto the hard drive or synced from iCloud is mixed in with streamable content, putting all your favourite music at your fingertips.

-The Touch is available in 16GB, 32GB and 64GB versions, and for the first time there’s a 128GB version, too – Apple’s most capacious player since the 160GB iPod Classic.
+The Touch is available in 16GB, 32GB, 64GB and 128GB versions.
 You might think that the ability to play tracks offline from Spotify or Apple Music makes on-board storage redundant, but remember that not everyone is signed up to those services.
 The Touch will go down well with old-school iPod devotees who still like the idea of physically storing music on their device.